achannarasappa/distillery/README.md

     * `-o item_format=false` - Apply the model's `format` function to the entities, by default, the raw data returned without any custom formatting will be returned

 #### parameter
-Set any parameters defined in the still's `process.request.query`, `process.request.headers`, or `process.request.form` section that would be normally set in the `.distill` method of the programmatic API.
+Set any parameters defined in the still's `exchange.request.query`, `exchange.request.headers`, or `exchange.request.form` section that would be normally set in the `.distill` method of the programmatic API.
 Parameters should follow the format of `-p <name>=<value>`
 ##### Example
 ```
 $ distillery ignite ./still.js -p id=4809527167